dale-wilson/HighQueue/README.md

   The HighQueue Haiku

   To send messages
-  Quickly use clean code and a
+  So quickly you must use a
   Good algorithm.
 ```